abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploying-full-stack-clojure-app-with-kamal.md

 kamal envify --skip-push
 ```

-_The `--skip-push` parameter prevents the `.env` file from being pushed to the server._
+The `--skip-push` parameter prevents the `.env` file from being pushed to the server.

-Now, you can fill all environment variables in the `.env` file with actual values for deployment on the server.
+Now, we should fill all environment variables in the `.env` file with actual values for deployment on the server.
 Here’s an example:

 ```shell